 As a designer, you will probably be asked to create a lot of wireframes in your lifetime.
 They’re the first step, a blueprint that will help your programmers and designers think and communicate about the structure of the software or website you’re building.
 You need to keep details as low as you possibly can, but still be able to make sense of the product you are designing.
 That’s where Balsamiq comes into play.
 It’s a great design tool that has no learning curve, so you can start using it without much studying beforehand.
 It allows users to create mockups quickly while providing an extensive library of icons and other add-ons.

-One thing to remember is the fact that the UI/Ux scene is always evolving, changing and growing.
+One thing to remember is the fact that the UI/UX tools scene is always evolving, changing and growing.
 One thing might work today, but tomorrow it might be completely irrelevant.
 So always try to keep up with the latest technologies in the industry.